NLTGCR: A class of Nonlinear Acceleration Procedures based on Conjugate Residuals: Theoretical results

 Consider now nlTGCR.
 If we set $\FF_j \equiv V_j $ and $\XX_j = P_j$ in Anderson, the multi-secant matrix $G_j$ in \nref{eq:AAb0} simplifies to \nref{eq:msecant1M} - which also minimizes $\|G \|_F$ under the secant condition $G V_j = P_j$.
 Therefore the two methods differ mainly in the way in which the sets $\FF_j / V_j$ , and $\XX_j / P_j $ are defined.
 Let us use the more general notation $V_j, P_j$ for the pair of subspaces.

 In both cases, a vector $v_j$ is related to the corresponding $p_j$ by the fact that \eq{eq:ApproxNLT} v_j \approx J(x_j) p_j . \en In the case of nlTGCR(m) this relation is explicitly enforced by a Frechet differentiation (Line 10).
-In the case of AA, we have $v_j = \Delta f_{j-1} = f_j - f_{j-1} $ and the relation exploited is that \eq{eq:ApproxAA} f_j \approx f_{j-1} + J(x_{j-1}) (x_j - x_{j-1}) \to \Delta f_{j-1} \approx J(x_{j-1}) \Delta x_{j-1} \en
+In the case of AA, we have $v_j = \Delta f_{j-1} = f_j - f_{j-1} $ and the relation exploited is that { \eq{eq:ApproxAA} f_j \approx f_{j-1} + J(x_{j-1}) (x_j - x_{j-1}) \to \Delta f_{j-1} \approx J(x_{j-1}) \Delta x_{j-1} . \en }

-However, relation \nref{eq:ApproxNLT} in nlTGMR is \emph{more accurate} because we use an additional function evaluation to explicitly obtain an accurate approximation (ideally exact value) for $J(x_j) p_j$.
-In contrast when $x_j$ and $x_{j-1}$ are not close, then \nref{eq:ApproxAA} can be a very rough approximation.
+However, relation \nref{eq:ApproxNLT} in nlTGCR is \emph{more accurate} because we use an additional function evaluation to explicitly obtain an accurate approximation (ideally exact value) for $J(x_j) r_j$ in line 10 {which is likely to lead to a smaller error in \nref{eq:ApproxNLT}.} In contrast when $x_j$ and $x_{j-1}$ are not close, then \nref{eq:ApproxAA} can be a very rough approximation.
 This is a key difference between the two methods.